WELCOME TO DRIPPING SPRINGS ISD

 DSISD is often recognized for excellence at the district and campus level.
 In 2022, the district and five campuses earned an A rating in the annual Texas Education Agency (TEA) accountability ratings.
 Niche.com ranked DSISD as the second-best school district in the Austin area in its 2024 rankings.

 Education has been at the forefront of Dripping Springs’ history ever since the first students received tutoring here in the early 1860s.
 The Dripping Springs Academy, founded in 1882, laid the foundation for what would eventually become Dripping Springs ISD.

 In 1934, 14 common school districts consolidated with Dripping Springs to form the Dripping Springs Rural High School District.
 With the consolidation came growth and construction of a new four-room high school building downtown off Mercer Street, just west of the original school, in 1939.
 A decade later, a new school building housing all grades was completed in time for the 1949-50 school year.
 On Feb.
 18, 1950, the district officially was named Dripping Springs ISD.

 Dripping Springs ISD branched off into separate elementary, middle school and high school buildings in the 1980s.
 Dripping Springs High School (now Dripping Springs MS) was built in 1985 and Dripping Springs Elementary was completed in 1987.
-Dripping Springs Middle School was housed in the current DSISD Administration Building until a new middle school building (now the site of DSHS) was added in 1995.
-After middle school students moved out of 510 W. Mercer Street, Dripping Springs Intermediate School was established there to serve fourth- and fifth-graders.
+Dripping Springs Middle School was housed in the former DSISD administration building (510 W. Mercer Street) until a new middle school building (now the site of DSHS) was constructed in 1995.
+After middle school students moved out of the Mercer Street campus, Dripping Springs Intermediate School was established there to serve fourth- and fifth-graders.
 Younger grades continued to attend Dripping Springs Primary School on Ranch Road 12.
 A new intermediate school campus was built in 1999 on Sportsplex Drive.